Bernard-Henri Lévy: New Philosophers

 After his return to France, Lévy became a lecturer at the University of Strasbourg where he taught a course on epistemology.
 He also taught philosophy at the École normale supérieure.
 He was a founder of the New Philosophers (Nouveaux Philosophes) school.
 This was a group of young intellectuals who were disenchanted with communist and socialist responses to the near-revolutionary upheavals in France of May 1968, and who developed an uncompromising moral critique of Marxist and socialist dogmas.

 Notable books

-In the Footsteps of Tocqueville
+American Vertigo: Traveling America In the Footsteps of Tocqueville

 Although Lévy's books have been translated into the English language since La Barbarie à visage humain, his breakthrough in gaining a wider US audience was the publication of a series of essays between May and November 2005 for The Atlantic Monthly, later collected as a book.
 In preparation for the series, In the Footsteps of Tocqueville, Lévy crisscrossed the United States, interviewing Americans, and recording his observations, with direct reference to his acclaimed predecessor, Alexis de Tocqueville.
 His work was published in serial form in the magazine and collected as a book by the same title.
 The book was widely criticized in the United States, with Garrison Keillor publishing a damning review on the front page of The New York Times Book Review.